elerac/btf-rendering/README.md

 ![](documents/cloth_wool.jpg)

 ## Usage
+0. Make sure that the following libraries are available in python.
+- SciPy
 1. Clone and compile [Mitsuba 2](https://github.com/mitsuba-renderer/mitsuba2).
 Check whether you can `import mitsuba` in python.
 2. Clone this repository and move it there.
 ```bash